Lucia Ďuriš Nicholsonová

-Lucia Ďuriš Nicholsonová (born 28 November 1976) is a Slovak politician who has been serving as a Member of the European Parliament since 2019.
+Lucia Ďuriš Nicholsonová (born 28 November 1976) is a Slovak politician who served as a Member of the European Parliament between 2019 and 2024.
 A former journalist, she previously served as State Secretary of the Ministry of Labor, Social and Family Affairs, and vice-chairwoman of the National Council of Slovakia.
 As a member of the Freedom and Solidarity political party, Nicholsonová was elected as a member of the National Council during the 2010 Slovak parliamentary election, served as State Secretary and later became part of the Social Affairs Committee.

 Early career

 Under her first married name of Lucia Nicholsonová she worked for at least ten media outlets in Slovakia, whereas her first husband, Tom Nicholson, was also a journalist, working for the Slovak newspaper SME and English-language newspaper The Slovak Spectator.

 Political career

 Career in national politics

 Ďuriš Nicholsonová became a vice-chairwoman of the National Council in the 2016 elections and programme leader of the Freedom and Solidarity party for socially excluded communities.
 She has not dealt only with the social area but was also a loud and frequent critic of the government corruption scandals, including corrupted redistribution of euro-funds in agriculture or social and labour policies.

 She remarried in June 2016, subsequently being known as Lucia Ďuriš Nicholsonová.
 She was part of a small delegation from the Slovak parliament to meet the Dalai Lama during his visit to Slovakia in October 2016.